eddiewu5300/Insight_project/README.md

 ## Global Vector Model:

 Global Vector is a well known Nature Language Model.
 It projects each word to a high dimensionaly vector.
-And I am loading the pre-trained parameters trained by google team, which uses millions of wikipeidia articles to train the word vector.
+And I am loading the pre-trained word vectors trained by google team, which uses millions of wikipeidia articles to train the word vectors.
 [Read more](https://nlp.stanford.edu/projects/glove/)